jfong088/GoEcommerceSimulator/README.md

 # E-commerce Simulator

-A simple **Go + MySQL** project designed to manage users, products, and orders.
+A simple **Golang + MySQL** project designed to manage users, products, and orders.
 This guide explains how to install the necessary dependencies and run the project locally using the command line.

 ---